Tanjingw/iqeti/content/home/welcome.md

 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
 Founded in 2021, **Institute of Quantitative Economic Information Technology (IQETI)** is a new think tank located in the Central Plains region that uses big data and modern econometric methods to analyze social issues and make scientific policy assessments and causal inferences for China's economic issues, especially the economic development of the Central Plains region.
 Researchers are the core competence of the think tank.
 The researchers employed by QERI all have high level academic results published, and their research results have been reported in many high-quality academic conferences such as the China Economics Annual Conference.